 Protecting Animal Health

-Our Animal Health business tackles the world’s biggest animal health challenges, and collaborates with our customers to answer their specific needs.
+Our Animal Health business addresses the world’s biggest animal health challenges, and collaborates with our customers to answer their specific needs.

-These challenges include not only how to treat new and re-emerging diseases, but also how to respond to consumer preferences and how to make optimal use of the available tools to achieve the maximal response in efficacy, while at the same time achieving maximal well-being and safety for the animals and for the people applying the veterinary products.
+These challenges include not only how to treat new and re-emerging diseases, but also how to respond to consumer preferences and make optimal use of available tools.
+We endeavor to achieve the highest protection possible, while promoting the well-being and safety of the animals being treated and the people applying our veterinary products.

-The ready-to-use single injection of PORCILIS® PCV M Hyo®, Europe’s first single-shot vaccine to protect piglets from both porcine circovirus type 2 (PCV2) and Mycoplasma hyopneumoniae (M. hyo) infections, was geo-expanded to Latin America and the Asia-Pacific region in 2016.
-This vaccine reduces the number of vaccinations given to young piglets and provides protection against both diseases without a requirement for additional mixing, and thus reduces the potential for handling error.
-Additionally, PORCILIS PCV ID was introduced to the market in Europe and Asia in 2016 and is the first porcine circovirus type 2 (PCV2) vaccine for intradermal needle-free use in a single dose, which is administered using the IDAL® device.
+An example of this is the ready-to-use single injection of PORCILIS® PCV M Hyo®, Europe’s first single-shot vaccine to protect piglets from both porcine circovirus Type 2 (PCV2) and Mycoplasma hyopneumoniae (M. hyo) infections.
+This vaccine reduces the number of vaccinations given to young piglets and provides protection against both diseases without a requirement for additional mixing, decreasing the potential for handling error.
+Additionally, PORCILIS PCV ID was introduced to the market in Latin America in 2017 and is the first porcine circovirus Type 2 (PCV2) vaccine for intradermal use in a single dose using the IDAL® device.

-The IDAL 2G vaccination device for pigs, the second generation of our needle-free vaccine delivery system, allows for additional vaccination options in pigs, providing flexibility for the user, particularly when vaccinating large groups of pigs.
-The IDAL 2G reduces stress in pigs, which can improve animal welfare, while the absence of needles positively impacts biosecurity and worker safety and eliminates the risk of broken needles in carcasses.
-Additionally, the device can send vaccination data directly to a tablet or smart phone, allowing users to monitor, analyze and manage relevant data contained within the vaccinator.
-Swine producers will now have access to intradermal needle-free protection against PCV2, (M. hyo) and porcine reproductive and respiratory syndrome virus (PRRSv), the three major swine diseases affecting pig operations worldwide, and against Aujeszky’s disease (pseudorabies).
+With the IDAL vaccination device for pigs, additional vaccination options are now available.
+The needle-free device provides flexibility for the user, particularly when vaccinating large groups of pigs.
+The IDAL device also reduces stress in pigs, which can improve animal welfare.
+The absence of needles improves biosecurity and worker safety, and eliminates the risk of broken needles in carcasses.
+To aid producers in tracking their herds’ health, the device has the capability to send vaccination data directly to a tablet or smart phone, allowing users to monitor, analyze and manage relevant data contained within the vaccinator.
+Swine producers now have access to intradermal needle-free protection against PCV2, M. hyo and Porcine Reproductive and Respiratory Syndrome virus (PRRSv), the three major swine diseases affecting pig operations worldwide, as well as protection against Aujeszky’s disease (pseudorabies).

-The Convenience Program Evaluation, an innovative new poultry health field service, is a new addition to our company’s Convenience Program, an initiative designed to help poultry producers protect chickens against various diseases while achieving optimal vaccination standards, bird quality and performance goals.
-The Convenience Program Evaluation is designed to help producers troubleshoot disease outbreaks, optimize vaccination processes, and maintain the health of their poultry through the use of innovative and practical tools available via mobile devices and tool kits.
+The Convenience Program Evaluation, an innovative poultry health field service, complements our company’s Convenience Program, an initiative designed to help poultry producers protect chickens against various diseases while achieving optimal vaccination standards, bird quality and performance goals.
+Through the Convenience Program suite, producers receive not only vaccination support through laboratory services and field visits, but also staff trainings and scientific seminars enabling them to remain highly proficient in poultry health practices.

 KEEPING PETS HEALTHY